jakezatecky/d3-funnel/README.md

 # D3 Funnel

-d3-funnel.js is a JavaScript library for rendering SVG funnel and pyramid charts using the D3.js framework.
-This libray was initially inspired by [smilli/d3-funnel-charts](https://github.com/smilli/d3-funnel-charts), but includes many improvements that can be specified through initialization options.
+**D3Funnel** is an extensible, open-source JavaScript library for rendering funnel charts using the [D3.js][d3] library.

-# Examples

-An example page showing some of the possible options can be found [here](https://cdn.rawgit.com/jakezatecky/d3-funnel/master/example/index.html).
+D3Funnel is focused on providing practical and visually appealing funnels through a variety of customization options.
+Check out the [example page][example] to get a showcasing of the several possible options.

 # Usage

-To use this library, you must include include jQuery and D3 in addition to the `d3-funnel.js` source file.
+To use this library, you must include include [jQuery][jquery] and [D3.js][d3] in addition to the D3Funnel source file.

 ``` html
 <script src="jquery-1.11.1.min.js"></script>